 Michigan's Original Dickens Festival in Holly

-Celebrate an old-fashioned holiday season with Charles Dickens inspired fun for the whole family Nov.
-23-Dec.9, 2012 in Oakland County
+Celebrate an old-fashioned holiday season with Charles Dickens inspired fun for the whole family weekends Nov.
+29-Dec.
+14, 2014 in Oakland County

 What says "Christmas" more than Victorian-era carolers and a bustling holiday marketplace?
 Michigan's Original Dickens Festival in Holly is all that and more, spanning three jam-packed weekends – Nov.
-23-25, Dec.
-1-2 and 8-9, 2012 – filled with costumes, carols and plenty of roasting chestnuts.
+29-30, Dec.
+6-7 and 13-14, 2014 – filled with costumes, carols, games and more.

 The fest officially gets rolling at noon on Saturday, Nov.
-24 with a children's parade.
-From there, the fun runs noon-6 p.m. each Saturday and Sunday until Dec.
-9.
+29 with a children's parade.
+From there, the fun runs 1-8 p.m. each Saturday and 1-5 p.m. each Sunday until Dec.
+14.

 All around this quaint Oakland County town, you'll definitely want to keep your eyes peeled for "old-timers."
-Ebenezer Scrooge is usually shuffling about – "you never know what kind of mood he is in," organizers say, "so best to ask before offering him a greeting!"
+Ebenezer Scrooge is usually shuffling about.
 Fewer bah-humbugs are in store from the Cratchit family and ghosts from A Christmas Carol, who are also afoot.
 Kids will get a kick out of these interactive characters that have stepped right out of a book.

 Got wish lists?
 Santa Claus will be easy to spot in downtown Holly: He's meeting kids over at the Great Lakes Market Place on South Saginaw Street.
-Children are treated to crafts, free cookies and milk and, of course, the chance to chat with Santa – where they become part of the shops' window display as their photo is taken.
+He'll be there every weekend, along with the traditional Father Christmas, who will be in the Holly Dickens Shoppe.

 Make a day out of things on Saturday, Dec.
-8. The popular Run Like the Dickens Races returns: The 5K walk and run and 10K run kick off around 9 a.m., and the Tiny Tim Trot is at 10:50 a.m.
-It's a scenic jog or sprint through town, starting and finishing at the Karl Richter Campus and including holiday carols, hot food and homemade treats.
-Things wrap up in time for the big-shebang Holly-day Parade, set for noon-2 p.m. and hosted by radio personality Kristin Burns of WNIC 100.3
+13. The popular Run Like the Dickens Races return: The 5K walk and run and 10K run kick off around 9 a.m., and the Tiny Tim Trot is at 10:50 a.m.